About the Barnt Green area

-Several of the local schools are rated Good or Outstanding by Ofsted, including St Andrew's Primary School in the village itself.
-Schools are popular and the drive to live within catchment has a notable influence on prices in the area.
+Several of the local schools are rated 'good' or 'outstanding' - by Ofsted, including St Andrew's Primary School, in the village.
+Schools are popular and the drive to live within the catchment area has a notable influence on prices in the area.

 Local attractions and facilities

 The landscape around Barnt Green gives the area a fantastic rural feel, despite the convenience of being just ten minutes from Birmingham.

 Lower and Upper Bittell reservoirs are popular for outdoor activities such as walks and watersports.
 Running alongside Lower Bittell Reservoir is the Worcester and Birmingham Canal which has several attractions to explore.

 To the north-east, Lickey Hills Country Park offers 524 acres of parkland and is another well-loved local recreation spot.

 In the village itself, there's a great little sports club offering a good standard of squash, tennis, badminton, table tennis, running and cycling.

 Local employment is focused on the string of shops along the main parade, the two main pubs (The Victoria Inn and The Barnt Green Inn) and the sports club.